-Finding a remote job was my dream for the longest time and it has only been a few years now I am remote working with my blog, social media, and living this digital nomadism life!
+Finding a remote job was my dream for the longest time and it has only been a few years now I am remotely working with my blog, and social media, and living this digital nomadism life!
 These types of remote jobs are not consistent as well as home office jobs or freelancing, copywriting jobs unless you are absolutely killing it!

 So let me start from my humble beginnings.
-To date, I have solo traveled 47 and lived in 8 countries each for 3 different reasons.
+To date, I have solo traveled 47 and lived in 8 countries each for 3 different reasons

 1. Hanoi, Vietnam 2015-2016

 I’d my first travel blog when I arrived in Vietnam, the only problem was it wasn’t making me any money.
-The initial plan was to travel through north to south of Vietnam for 1 month but in the end I ended up living there for just over 6 months!
+The initial plan was to travel from north to south of Vietnam for 1 month but in the end, I ended up living there for just over 6 months!
 I started as a volunteer English teacher at an NGO for a good month and found out kids actually liked me and I enjoyed teaching.
 So, after that first month, I started applying for paid teaching roles and got hired at various institutes.
-Money was coming in, life was good!
+Money was coming in, and life was good!

 I taught from primary level to high school then to students who were applying for overseas universities and had to pass IELTS and TOFEL with at least 7 or higher marks.
 I had gone through those tests myself when I moved from Nepal to Sydney.
 So, I was all into it, and being on both sides of the table, I was fit for teaching IELTS.
 Then probably for about 1 month, I was teaching one and one Business English to CEO/ CFO/ Country managers.
 Those professionals were heads of companies in Hanoi but their HQ was somewhere else.
 They were absolutely killing at their job but wanted to polish their business English and I was more than happy to help!